MarynaShavlak/dev-interview-hub/src/app/providers/router/ui/tests/README.md

 # Testing 'AppRouter' Component
-This document provides an overview and details of the tests written for the **'AppRouter'** component using **_'@testing-library/react'_**.
-The tests ensure that the **'AppRouter'* behaves correctly under different scenarios, including rendering pages, handling unknown routes, managing authentication, and role-based access control.
+This document provides an overview and details of the tests written for the `AppRouter` component using `@testing-library/react`.
+The tests ensure that the `AppRouter'* behaves correctly under different scenarios, including rendering pages, handling unknown routes, managing authentication, and role-based access control.

 ## Test Dependencies
-- **_'@testing-library/react'_**: A library for testing React components.
+- `@testing-library/react`: A library for testing React components.
-- **'componentRender'**: A custom utility function for rendering components with necessary context providers and initial state.
+- `componentRender`: A custom utility function for rendering components with necessary context providers and initial state.
-- **'AppRouter'**: The component under test.
+- `AppRouter`: The component under test.
-- **'getRouteAbout'**, getRouteAdmin, getRouteProfile: Helper functions to generate route paths.
+- `getRouteAbout`, getRouteAdmin, getRouteProfile: Helper functions to generate route paths.
-- **'UserRole'**: Enum defining user roles.
+- `UserRole`: Enum defining user roles.

 ## Test Suite Overview
 The test suite contains six test cases that verify the following: